m4zyz/Discord-Bot/README.md

 if you need help just make a comment in issues and i will try to get back to you asap.

+i will me glad if you leave the credit command.

 steps:

 make a discord develepor.